czbiohub-sf/utilities/README.md

 (utilities-env) ➜ pip install -e .
 ```

+The `-e` option tells pip to install the repo as an editable package.
+This means that you can get updates from GitHub with `git pull`, rather than reinstalling.

 ## Usage

 As of the latest version of this repository, you *do not* need to be in the `utilities` folder to run scripts, but you *must* activate the environment: